 Upon receipt of the strategic map and its direction for the next two years, the participants will define and choose which set of criteria best represent the required strategic direction, in order to do so, they will compare and prioritize the criteria that will be applied to all potential projects.

 Multi-criteria decision models

-At this stage of the training the multi-criteria decision models are presented and applied to the planned tasks.
-To ensure the process comprehension, the participants will make all the calculations of the Analytical Hierarchy Process (AHP) using only one data sheet of paper and a basic calculator.
+At this stage of the workshop, the multi-criteria decision models are presented and applied to the planned tasks.
+To ensure the process comprehension, the participants will make all the calculations of the Analytical Hierarchy Process (AHP) using only one datasheet of paper and a basic calculator.

 Then, the criteria are applied to the potential projects to create their ranking and direct the process of choosing a portfolio.
 Because each team is told to use a specific direction, the ranking of each will be different, allowing discussion of the different results between the groups.

-At the end of the projects ranking, "force-in/force-out" directions, resource and budgets constraints are presented and the portfolio is balanced.
+At the end of the project's ranking, "force-in/force-out" directions, resource and budget constraints are presented and the portfolio is balanced.

 Finally, the portfolio is monitored, controlled, and adjusted based on market information, project results, and new directions in order to ensure the continuous alignment between the portfolio and the business need (business justification).